Jaguar XKSS

 The Jaguar XKSS is a road-going version of the Jaguar D-Type racing car, initially built in 1957.
 Only 16 were built and sold at the time.
-Nine were destroyed in a factory fire in 1957.
+Nine chassis were destroyed in a factory fire in 1957 before they could be completed.
 In 2016 Jaguar announced that a small production run of nine "continuation" XKSS reproductions would be hand-built to the original specifications to complete the originally scheduled run of 25.